ibm-js/delite/docs/architecture.md

 See the decor [design documentation](/decor/docs/0.5.0/architecture.html) for details about how that class avoids polling / dirty checking for property changes.

-Also, we intentionally don't set up page level listeners for custom element creation/deletion.
+Although we set up page level listeners for custom elements being attached/detached from the document, the listeners are disabled as widgets are being instantiated.
+This prevents a performance issue for widgets that internally create lots of elements, like charts.
-The listeners could be a bottleneck for applications that create thousands of DOM nodes on the fly.
+Therefore, custom elements that create other custom elements are responsible for creating those custom elements via javascript (`new MyWidget(...)`), and then calling `attachedCallback()` at the appropriate time.
-Think of applications drawing charts in SVG, or quickly paging/scrolling through a table with lots of data.
-As a consequence to this, you must call `.parse()` on page load.
+Note however that this is handled automatically for widgets in templates.

-Another decision decision was to not shim shadow DOM.
+Another decision was to not shim shadow DOM.
 While shadow DOM a nice concept, it takes lots of code to shim, and we felt the download cost outweighed the benefit.

 ## register() implementation details